How and When to Prune a Tomato Plant

-Before you prune, you will want to find your plant's main and secondary stems so that you can reduce the number of secondary stems, which are the ones that can cause leaning and over-fruiting.
-"The secondary shoots are just that, you have a main stem, or three to four [of] what you consider main stems, and secondary shoots that emerge from the crotch of a leaf stem," Roethling says.
-Removing some of the secondary stems and leaving the main stem intact should help solve most of the more common issues you see with indeterminate plants.
+Before you get started, you should find the plant's main stems, which will have many secondary shoots or leaves, called suckers, growing off of them.
+"The secondary shoots are just that, you have a main stem—or three to four [of] what you consider main stems—and secondary shoots that emerge from the crotch of a leaf stem," Roethling says.
+According to Funk, you'll be able to easily spot the suckers by looking in the V-shaped spaces between the main stem and the branches of the plant.

-The best time for pruning your tomato is when you are ready to plant it, according to Vicky Popat, CFO and tropical plant expert at PlantOGram, If you don't have pruning shears handy, she says pinching off the lower leaves of the plant will work as well.
-And make sure you're planting your tomato nice and deep.
-"This creates a stronger, healthier root system that will hold an abundance of tomatoes."
-You can continue to remove flowers from your tomato plants until they are about 12-18 inches tall to ensure an even hardier root system.
+Popat also says to make sure you're planting your tomato nice and deep.
+"This creates a stronger, healthier root system that will hold an abundance of tomatoes," she says.
+You can continue to remove flowers from your tomato plants until they are about 12 to 18 inches tall to ensure an even hardier root system.